dangol9/web-scraper/README.md

   pandas** <br>

-**IMPORTANT - if you want to run the script multiple times - then to avoid data loss move the created results.xlsx file somewhere else - after every successful run then script overwrites that file**<br>
+**IMPORTANT - if you want to run the script multiple times - then to avoid data loss move the created results.xlsx file somewhere else - after every successful run then script overwrites that file.**<br>

 How to run:

-**MAKE SURE YOU HAVE STABLE INTERNET CONNECTION**
+**MAKE SURE YOU HAVE STABLE INTERNET CONNECTION.**

   1. Download Python.
   2. Download the scraping.py and the secrets.py files.